amancevice/dip/README.md

 1. Write a CLI in whatever language you choose
 2. Create a `Dockerfile` that installs your CLI application
 3. Write a `docker-compose.yml` file that builds the image and defines the run-time configuration
-4. Run `dip install <service>` to install the service as an executable command
+4. Run `dip install <service> .` to install the service as an executable command
-5. Run `dip uninstall <service>` to remove the executable from the file system
+5. Run `dip uninstall <service> .` to remove the executable from the file system

 ## Tracking a git remote

 1. Follow steps 1-3 above
 2. Commit these files to a branch on a git remote (eg. `origin/master`)
-3. Run `dip install <service> --remote <remote>/<branch>` to install the service as an executable command that will track changes to `docker-compose.yml` on the supplied remote/branch
+3. Run `dip install <service> . --remote <remote>/<branch>` to install the service as an executable command that will track changes to `docker-compose.yml` on the supplied remote/branch
 4. Run `dip uninstall <service>` to remove the executable from the file system

 If a CLI is installed with the `--remote` flag, any differences between the local and remote `docker-compose.yml` files will trigger a diff message and the CLI will sleep for 10s.